Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 - Diversity of validator entity types

-As the validator set grows and the ecosystem matures, governance will transition into a DAO model, with token holders voting on protocol and policy changes.
+As the validator set grows and the ecosystem matures, governance will undergo a phased transition into a decentralised DAO model, with RLS token holders voting on protocol and policy changes.

 The Rayls tokenomics model is designed to be robust, transparent, and deflationary.